 The precursor to the F1 Academy, W Series, lasted for three seasons between 2019 and 2022, dominated by Jamie Chadwick, who won all the iterations.
 However, sponsor and debtor issues crept in, leading to its natural extinction.
 Announced as the Managing Director, Susie Wolff, rightly pointed out the drastic gender gap and sought to resolve it.
 The F4-level championship would lead to more participation of women in motorsport, from karting all the way to Formula 1, by reducing financial barriers and getting F1 teams as sponsors.

-From 2023 to 2025, the world watched as the women raced, crashed, and even got their own Netflix series, like Drive to Survive and F1: The Academy.
-There was immense criticism around how the cars were not at par with the Formula series, the drivers were not good enough, and creating a women-only racing championship was redundant.
+From 2023 to 2025, the world watched as the women raced, crashed, and even got their own Netflix series similar to Drive to Survive, which was called F1: The Academy.
+There was immense criticism surrounding the cars, which were not on par with the Formula series; the drivers were deemed not good enough, and creating a women-only racing championship was considered redundant.
 But they’re missing the point!

-Dorianne Pin, the 2025 F1 Academy Champion, is likely not going into F1 anytime soon.
-However, a young girl seeing her on social media or in the news might gain interest in racing, engineering, media, or other aspects of the sport.
+Doriane Pin, the 2025 F1 Academy Champion, is likely not going into an F1 Grand Prix soon.
+She is, however, already a Development Driver for F1.
+A young girl seeing her on social media or in the news might gain interest in racing, engineering, media, or other aspects of the sport.
 Men have years of role models in racing, and now young women will have them too.

 Pin, along with former winner Abbi Pulling and vice-champion Maya Weug, is spearheading a new kind of motorsport.
 We’re already seeing more diverse supporting Formula teams.
 Women are Chief Engineers, Team Principals, and journalists.
-Female entries into karting have also seen a rise, resulting in an increase in championship-calibre women racers.
+The number of female entries in karting has increased, resulting in more championship-calibre women racers.

 A world where women can dream of entering and standing toe-to-toe against men in F1 isn’t far.